411 Club

 411 Sixth Avenue South

-Johnson usually played with bassist Junior Raglin (who later toured and recorded with Duke Ellington) or guitarist Milt Green and sometimes hired a trumpet or a saxophone player, as well.
-Likely as not, however, on Sundays the horns would be played by visiting musicians, who were welcome to sit in and jam till the sun came up, which they often did.
+On June 24, 1938, The Northwest Enterprise reported that pianist Palmer Johnson, who often played the Green Dot too, had become a regular at the 411, adding that “this popular rendezvous is fast becoming noted for its tasty lunches and barbecue.”
+Johnson usually played with bassist Junior Raglin, who later toured and recorded with Duke Ellington, or guitarist Milt Green, who opened a pool hall in the neighborhood.
+On Sundays horn players often dropped by to jam till the sun came up.
 One of them was a young white pianist from Spokane named Jimmy Rowles, a student at the University of Washington hungry to learn how to play jazz.
-Rowles would later become famous as an accompanist for Billie Holiday and mentor to Diana Krall, as well as a major keyboard stylist in his own right.
-He later credited Johnson as an early influence, as well as pianist Julian Henson, whose father worked as a bartender at the 411.
-Johnson recalled letting Rowles take over at the piano from time to time.
+Rowles would later become famous as an accompanist for Billie Holiday and a mentor to Diana Krall, as well as a major keyboard stylist in his own right.
+He later credited Johnson as an early influence, along with pianist Julian Henson, whose father worked as a bartender at the 411.

 Famous musicians such as Louis Armstrong and sidemen from Duke Ellington’s band also came by to jam after their shows in downtown theaters.
 During one notorious “cutting session,” as competitive jams were called back then, Tacoma tenor saxophonist Corky Corcoran, still a teenager, got the best of the great Ellington saxophonist Ben Webster.